UniMath/agda-unimath/src/foundation/universal-property-equalizers.lagda.md

            ≃
 ```

-we have that the left fork is a equalizer if and only if the right fork is a
+we have that the left fork is an equalizer if and only if the right fork is a
 equalizer.

 ```agda